Transvideo Studios Blog

 “Our signup rate from paid ads just about doubled after we put the video on our home page.
 We made no other changes”. – Andrew Erlichson, CEO, Phanfare.

-Though many more companies are finally starting to embrace it, the practice of creating short videos to introduce products and services is still nascent in Silicon Valley.
 We have been making videos for the web since the mid-1990s, but it was through our work for Google in late 2006 that we came to appreciate the full reach of these overviews.

 After successfully experimenting with videos for products such as Google Earth 4.0, Blogger, and the Google Talk Gadget, we produced a short launch video for Google’s Street View in early 2007.
 That launch was a huge success, not only because Street View was a killer product, but also because its great product marketing team centered the launch around that quirky video, which explained the product more clearly than the product explained itself.
 In fact, hundreds of bloggers embedded the video in their writeups of the announcement, and it was (also) the first thing that people saw when directed to the product page.